crwlrsoft/robots-txt/README.md

 # Robots Exclusion Standard/Protocol Parser
 ## for Web Crawling/Scraping

-ℹ️ This is currently still __work in progress__, but will receive a first tag and will be registered on packagist very soon.

 Use this library within crawler/scraper programs to parse robots.txt files and check if your crawler user-agent is allowed to load certain paths.